ZECHEESELORD/buh/docs/stat-mapping-guide.md

 - Access `StatDefinition.visual()` for icon/color if you need to render HUD elements.

 ## Lifecycle notes
-- The stats module bootstraps containers for all living entities and cleans them up on removal.
+- The RPG stats module bootstraps containers for all living entities and cleans them up on removal.
 - Health clamps immediately when max health shrinks.
 - All calculations use doubles; armor is clamped to >= 0 before applying the exponential curve.